Hornbill-Docs/esp-user-guide/esp-user-guide/email-composer.md

 1. Click `Create` to make the template available.

 ## Snippets
-Like Templates, Snippets allow you to pre-define content to inject into the email composer
+Snippets allow you to inject pre-define content into the email composer while you write an email.

 ### Creating an Email Snippet
 Click on the Snippets option and choose Manage Snippets, and Add New.